 Treating cancer requires a team approach with various specialties.
 Our medical and radiation colleagues at OHSU are part of our team.
 We work with them in a collaborative team that includes radiology and pathology to determine the best possible course of treatment for each patient.
 With TORS, many of the post-operative treatments, such as chemotherapy and radiation, can be lessened or eliminated because the cancer can be more easily removed totally.

-The surgical TORS team is headed by Dr. Neil Gross and Dr. Peter Andersen.
-First assistant is Teresa Kochanowski, ANP-C. This team approach provides consistency in surgery and after care.
+The surgical TORS team is headed by Dr. Peter Andersen, Dr. Daniel Clayburgh and Dr. Ryan Li.
+This team approach provides consistency in surgery and after care.
 The team also includes highly skilled nurses who have been extensively trained in TORS surgery and in the daVinci system, providing excellent patient care.